Motions & Emotions

 The Speaking Body: Discover Bharatanatyam Through Storytelling by Radhika Karandikar

-Saturday, May 31, 2025 from 2-4pm| Open to All | Rap A Tap Center for the Arts 5939 Balboa Ave San Diego, Ca 92111
+Sunday June 1st, 2025 from 3:30-5:30pm| Open to All | Rap A Tap Center for the Arts 5939 Balboa Ave San Diego, Ca 92111

 Description: A dive into the world of Bharatanatyam to explore and appreciate story-telling through various facial expressions and hand gestures based on traditional Indian theatre techniques.